kyegomez/tree-of-thoughts/README.md

 To use Tree of Thoughts with Hugging Face Transformers, create a custom model class that inherits from `AbstractLanguageModel` and implements the required methods using Hugging Face Transformers.
 Then, create an instance of the `TreeOfThoughts` class with the custom model and the desired search algorithm ('BFS' or 'DFS').

+# Contributing
+This algorithm is still infant yet it's potential remains unimaginable, let's advance the reasoning of AI's together under this banner.

 ## Roadmap

 Provide ready to use generate thoughts function -- done